ssrbazpur/UX-Redesign/README.md

 adults also use this website to sell or buy new/used items.
 Also, professionals use this website to find job opportunities.
 The common characteristic among users is trust, as Craigslist winds diverse groups together.
 Also, convenience, choice, value, and selection are some more characteristics that users look for while using Craigslist.
-Common characteristics:
-Some common characteristics of the users of craigslist that is important for us to understand their use of the website is as follows:
-➢ Purpose of use.
-➢ Fulfillment of the user’s need for Craigslist.
-➢ Convenience to sell items from home.
-➢ Users looking for nearby job opportunities.
-➢ Ease of searching and exploring cheap options.
-➢ The satisfaction of buying a cheap item.

 Also, it is important for us to understand the age group of the users to know about their use of the Craigslist.
 For instance, the students usually use Craigslist to sell their old phones, mattress, phones, books, laptops, etc.
 The intended audience can be categorized as: